 If you just need to do a spot clean to take a stain out of your horse’s coat or don’t want to do a full bath, dry shampoo is perfect.
 These waterless shampoos don’t require a full rinse and can be used quickly and often.
 Another option for spot cleaning is horse-cleaning wipes.

 If you’re getting ready for a big show or event, your main priority might be to maintain your horse’s beautiful color.
-There are many different cosmetic shampoos you can use and they work in different ways.
+There are many different cosmetic shampoos you can use, and they work in different ways.
 Some are actually dyed to match a horse’s coat and can be used to enhance their natural color.
 Some contain optical brighteners that are absorbed by the hair and reflect light.
 This makes your horse’s coat look brighter and shinier.
 Lastly, there are color shampoos designed for the white parts of your horse that have a slight blue tint.
 This blue agent counteracts white in natural light, making it look even whiter.

 As you can see, there are many factors that go into choosing the best shampoo for your horse.

 First, you should examine the ingredient list of any potential shampoos and make sure that their ingredients are up to par.
 Look for shampoos that contain moisturizing agents, like olive oil or shea butter, vitamins, and minerals that help with hair health, such as zinc and keratin, and therapeutic ingredients that are made to heal.
-Both of our equine shampoos are designed to be super gentle on your horse’s coat and are designed nourish their skin and coat.
+Both of our equine shampoos are designed to be super gentle on your horse’s coat and are designed to nourish their healthy skin and coat.

 Next, you should think about what you want to accomplish with the shampoo.
 Are you trying to treat a fungal disorder, dry skin, ringworm, yeast, or other skin ailments?
-Are you preparing for a show and want to make sure your horse has the most beautiful coat possible?
+Are you preparing for a show and want to make sure your horse has the most beautiful coat and tail possible?
 Is your horse super sensitive to ingredients and requires a hypoallergenic shampoo?
 Questions like these will help you find the perfect shampoo for your needs.

 Lastly, you should always do a test patch to see how your horse’s coat and skin react to a new shampoo and do your own research to find the best one.
 There’s nothing better than finding that perfect shampoo that you feel good about using and your horse feels good about receiving!
 With the perfect horse shampoo, bath time becomes much more fun.